This article explains how to install the Drone server for Bitbucket Cloud. The server is packaged as a minimal Docker image distributed on DockerHub.

 $ openssl rand -hex 16 bea26a2221fd8090ea38720fc445eca6

 The Drone server is distributed as a lightweight Docker image.
 The image is self-contained and does not have any external dependencies.
+The latest tag will ensure the latest version of Drone.

-$ docker pull drone/drone:1
+$ docker pull drone/drone:2

 The Drone server is configured using environment variables.
 This article references a subset of configuration options, defined below.
 See Configuration for a complete list of configuration options.